-consistency, the holy city must be understood symbolically as a reference to the people of God.
-This view, however, does not take into account the particular structure of the instruction, which carefully distinguishes the fate of the outer court (given to the nations) from that of the holy city (trampled by the nations).
-It accomplishes this by presenting the 'trampling' of the holy city by the nations as the final outcome of the giving over of the outer court to the nations.27 After the outer court has been fully given over to the nations, these nations will then 'trample' the holy city.

-Furthermore, the giving over of the outer court to the nations lasts for an undefined period of time, while the trampling of the holy city lasts only for a specific, and brief, period of 42 months, which happens to correspond exactly with the end-time reign of the Beast described in Rev 13.28 Therefore the time period of 42 months links the brief but global reign of the Beast with the 'trampling' (profanation) of the holy city, and carries the implication that the two events are causally related, i.e., that the coming of the Beast to power leads to the profanation of the holy city, historical Jerusalem.
-This preliminary observation on the destiny of the holy city, at the end of time, prepares us for the interpretation of the next allusion in Rev 11.8.
+outer court' in the first part of the instruction in Rev 11,1-2.27 It is argued that, for the sake of consistency the Holy City must be understood symbolically as a reference to the people of God.
+This view, however, does not take into account the particular structure of the instruction, which carefully distinguishes the fate of the outer court (given to the nations) from that of the Holy City (trampled by the nations).
+It accomplishes this by presenting the 'trampling' of the Holy City by the nations as the final outcome of the giving over of the outer court to the nations.
+28 After the outer court has been fully given over to the nations, these nations will then 'trample' the Holy City.
+Furthermore, the giving over of the outer court to the nations lasts for an undefined period of time, while the trampling of the Holy City lasts only for a specific, and brief, period of 42 months, which happens to correspond exactly with the end-time reign of the beast described in Rev 13.29 Therefore the time period of 42 months links the brief but global reign of the beast with the 'trampling' (profanation) of the Holy City, and carries the implication that the two events are causally related, i.e. that the coming of the beast to power leads to the profanation of the Holy City, historical Jerusalem.
+This preliminary observation on the destiny of the Holy City, at the end of time, prepares us for the interpretation of the next allusion in Rev 11,8.